Clever Laziness

 • scriptable - There is so much automation that happens on my phone.
 Most of it is through Shortcuts.
 But there’s only so much it can do before it becomes unmanageable.
 Unless you’re Federico.
 These are the various JS scripts, running on Scriptable, that make iOS automation so much easier.

-• dotfiles - I think most devs have dotfiles repo somewhere.
+• dotfiles - I think most devs have a dotfiles repo somewhere.
 I took what I liked the most from others and made something easy to maintain and expand.

 CLI